-SRL welcomes contributions to the focus section on this and other scientific aspects of this earthquake sequence such as earthquake source properties, near-field ground motions, geologic observations, damage assessments, aftershock forecasting, seismic hazard implications, and seismotectonics of the Wasatch Front urban corridor.
+SRL welcomes contributions to the focus section on these earthquake sequences including topics such as earthquake source properties, near-field ground motions, geologic observations, damage assessments, aftershock forecasting, seismic hazard implications, and regional seismotectonics.
+We also welcome regional, synthesis papers in addition to articles focused on any one of the three earthquakes.
 Contributions can take the form of traditional research articles or Data Mine submissions.
 Data Mine submissions could include seismic data, GPS and InSAR measurements, surface deformation observations, as well as processed datasets such as relocated aftershock catalogs and slip inversions.

 Keith Koper, University of Utah